Alert

 Do I need a Colorado State Fishing License to fish?

-Yes, you will need a valid state fishing licenses to fish at Rueter-Hess Reservoir.
+Yes, you will need a valid state fishing license to fish at Rueter-Hess Reservoir if you are 16 or older.

 What is the water temperature at Rueter-Hess?